shaunsmith/functionslab/6-Container-as-Function.md

 # Conclusion

-One of the most powerful features of Fn and Oracle Functions is the ability to use custom defined Docker container images as functions.
+One of the most powerful features of Fn and Oracle Functions is the ability to use custom-defined Docker container images as functions.
 This feature makes it possible to customize your function's runtime environment including letting you install any Linux libraries or utilities that your function might need.
 And thanks to the Fn CLI's support for Dockerfiles it's the same user experience as